 The Instrument of Transformation

-False memories meet true data.
-Each time we think back on a memory, it’s recreated.
+Each time we think back on a memory, it is recreated.
 Machines operate very differently.
 Data can remain exactly the same as when it was created.
-This fact makes it possible for soloists all over the world to perform Electric Violin Concerto just like we imagined.
+This fact makes it possible for soloists all over the world to perform EVC just like we imagined.
 Copy.
 Paste.
 Play.
 The soloist can just press “next” to bring up the next sonic snapshot.

-The Instrument of Transformation.
-The only thing that can not, and frankly should not be preset is the soloist’s and orchestra’s artistic expression, the human factor.
+The only thing that can not, and frankly should not be preset is the artistic expression of the soloist and the other musicians.
+The human factor.
 No machine can ever replicate that.
+The human body and mind is the instrument par excellence.
+The instrument that plays the instrument.
 The soloist needs to control the effect machine with both playing technique and the expression pedal to achieve the desired emotional effect.
-Even though modern technology can make the electric violin sound very similar to its acoustic counterpart, the playing technique is quite different.
-It’s often the little things that can make a big difference.
-The simple fact that the soloist does not have to play loud to be heard over the orchestra, opens up many new sonic possibilities, even without any effects.
+Even though Elvari can make the electric violin sound very similar to its acoustic counterpart, the playing technique is a little more baroque style with less weight and faster speed in the bow.
+And often it’s the little things that can make a big difference.
+Someone who coughs during the concert, for example.
+Or just the fact that the soloist does not have to play loud to be heard over the string ensemble.
+A seemingly small detail that gives us an ocean of new sonic possibilities, even without any effects.
 Add effects and we can suddenly open up a whole new world of sound.

-The next step of our journey is to find the best possible string orchestra for the world premiere of The Electric Violin Concerto.
+The next step of our journey is to find the best possible string ensemble for the world premiere of the Electric Violin Concerto.